karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 | **Tier 3 — Inventory-level** | Risk tier **Low/Minimal**, or autonomy level **Assistive/Supervised** | Confirm the system is correctly classified and inventoried; no domain-level control testing required unless classification itself is disputed |

 **Stop-and-widen rule:** if a Tier 2 or Tier 3 system fails a test that would normally only run under Tier 1 rigor (for example, an ad hoc prompt-injection attempt during a Tier 2 review succeeds), the review escalates to full Tier 1 coverage for that system on the spot — a failed assumption about a system's actual risk is itself evidence the tier assignment was wrong, not a reason to note the failure and move on at the original depth.

+**Domains 13–15 and sampling:** these three are not automatically in scope the way Domains 1–12 are.
+They enter scope at Phase 1 when the system under review carries a fairness-, validation-, or explainability-relevant risk driver — a lending, hiring, or eligibility-decisioning agent, for example.
+For a system like the Dispute Resolution Agent in Section 13, where the material risks are financial-action authorization and containment rather than differential treatment of protected classes, Domains 13–15 correctly stay out of scope for that specific review, even though this document now covers them at the methodology level.

 **This system:** the Dispute Resolution Agent (Section 13) is classified **Full autonomy**, which places it in Tier 1 regardless of its underlying use-case risk score — full coverage, live re-performance required.
 F-02 (Section 7) is exactly the kind of finding Tier 3-level document review would never have caught; it only surfaced because Tier 1 rigor requires testing the actual system, not the design intent.